aakashns/jshtml/README.md

 ];
 ```

-Special cases for rendering HTML:
+Non-string values are handled as follows while rendering:

 - Boolean attributes (like `disabled`) will be included if set to true `true`, and omitted if `false`
 - Attributes with `null` and `undefined` values are omitted
-- Values are automatically converted to strings and properly escaped
+- Other values are automatically converted to strings and properly escaped

 ### Children